abdularif0705/YourEyez/README.md

 - **Enhanced Independence**: Navigate environments with confidence and safety.
 - **Improved Situational Awareness**: Gain a deeper understanding of surroundings, fostering a sense of connection and engagement with the world.
 - **Greater Accessibility**: Participate in activities previously challenging, opening new possibilities for visually impaired individuals.

+## 💡 Tradeoff Analysis: TensorFlow vs. ONNX

+- **Why ONNX Runtime?**

+  - **Performance:** Faster inferences on WebAssembly due to lightweight architecture.
+  - **Device Compatibility:** Optimized for running directly in browsers, reducing infrastructure requirements.
+  - **Flexibility:** Simplifies deploying models across platforms with minimal code adjustments.

+- **Why Not TensorFlow?**
+  - **Size & Overhead:** TensorFlow's larger runtime size made it less suitable for real-time, browser-based inferencing.
+  - **Latency:** Higher latency compared to ONNX when running in constrained environments like mobile browsers.

+By carefully evaluating these tradeoffs, we ensured **Your Eyez** delivers a fast, reliable, and efficient user experience.

 ## 🛠️ Usage